danghung-dev/jenkins-elk/README.md

 # How to use

 #### Create basic auth for web
-1. Goto [htpasswd](http://www.htaccesstools.com/htpasswd-generator/) to generate username, password
+1. Goto [bcrypt](https://passwordhashing.com/BCrypt) to generate password

-2. create file in htpasswd folder # the file must be the same with your website (ex: kibana.danghung.top)
-3. paste generated htpasswd
+2. paste password to elasticsearch/config/sg/sg_internal_users.yml
+3. Add more user (if needed)
+4. If you change password for logstash or kibanaserver, you must also change it in fluentd/conf/fluent.conf and kibana/config/kibana.yml

 #### Jenkins
 If you have jenkins_home data do copy it to ./jenkins/jenkins_home